Torn disc in the lower back

-The lumbar (lower back) region consists of five vertebrae, numbered L1 through L5, with L5 connecting to the sacrum.
-(A small percentage of the population, however, has six lumbar vertebrae.)
+The lumbar (lower back) region consists of five vertebrae, numbered L1 through L5, with L5 connecting to the sacrum (a small percentage of people, however, have six lumbar vertebrae).
 The sacrum, or S1, is a triangular bone of five fused vertebrae and sits between the pelvic bones.
 Occurrences of a torn disc in the lower back frequently appear between the L4/L5 and L5/S1 bones of the spine.
 This region bears the weight of the body when standing and sitting, making it more susceptible to spinal damage.

 Even though a torn disc in the lower back is fairly common, the condition may not always cause pain.
 Symptoms can manifest, however, when the expunged disc material impinges upon the spinal cord or the surrounding nerve roots.
-Burning or shooting pains may develop at the area of impingement and radiating symptoms of pain, weakness, numbness, muscle cramping, and tingling all may occur in the lower back, buttocks, legs, and feet.
-These symptoms are especially common if disc material impinges on the sciatic nerve — the largest nerve in the body — which starts in the lower back and branches out to innervate the lower body.
+Burning or shooting pains may develop at the area of impingement, and radiating symptoms of pain, weakness, numbness, muscle cramping and tingling all may occur in the lower back, buttocks, legs and feet.
+These symptoms are especially common if disc material impinges on the sciatic nerve — the largest nerve in the body — which starts in the lower back and branches out to stimulate the lower body.

 A variety of conservative treatments may alleviate pain from a torn disc — such as medication, physical therapy, exercise, etc. — but sometimes, the symptoms don’t subside.
 If you are experiencing unending discomfort due to a torn disc in your lower back, or another spinal condition, it may be time to consider the minimally invasive procedures offered at Laser Spine Institute.